SEW Eurodrive: Research project efeuCampus

 SEW is partner of the future project for urban and autonomous freight logistics, efeuCampus in Bruchsal, which is funded by the European Union and the state Baden-Württemberg.
 SEW is responsible for research and development of the autonomous delivery vehicles and the technical infrastructure.
-SEW is responsible for induction charging systems, for the electrified vehicles, the development of a 5G infrastructure for communication, and the delivery of parcels and recyclables to and from the test area residents.
+SEW is responsible for induction charging systems, the electrified vehicles, the development of a 5G infrastructure for communication, and the delivery of parcels and recyclables to and from the test area residents.
 The aim of the project is to transfer innovative solutions from the modern factory to the urban logistics.

 Foundations

-SEW-Eurodrive-Foundation
+SEW-EURODRIVE Foundation

 In November 1989, Edeltraut Blickle established the SEW-EURODRIVE Foundation in memory of her husband Ernst Wilhelm Blickle.
-Ever since, the foundation has promoted scientific work and the further development of scientific knowledge in the areas of technology (basic and applied research) and business (management, corporate governance and policy).
+Ever since, the foundation has promoted scientific work and the further development of scientific knowledge in the areas of technology (basic and applied research) and business (management, corporate governance, and policy).

 Prizes

-The Ernst Blickle Prize, worth 100,000 euros, has been awarded by the SEW-EURODRIVE Foundation since 1991.
+The Ernst Blickle Prize, worth €100,000, has been awarded by the SEW-EURODRIVE Foundation since 1991.
 Today, it is presented every two years.
 Prize winners are selected by the Board of Trustees and a specially appointed committee according to the foundation charter.
 Previous prize winners: